DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/LD Feedback/05-22 Leo Feedback.md

 We were looking at Elden Ring specifically for inspiration for the props, set-dressing, and layout of the levels

 ![](<../../../../_Meta/Attachments/Pasted image 20250522033234.png>)
 > The crystals here are kinda what I imagine the mana crystals to look like in our game.
 A little less dense, though.
 Imagine these are a lot sparser and placed in the corners of the room or places that seem a little out of the way.

+> Also, you guys are allowed to get creative with the props you come up with for the rooms.